encolajs/encolajs-hydrator/docs/base-model.md

 ### 1. Data Encapsulation

 BaseModel provides a clean way to encapsulate data with proper getters and setters, allowing you to:
-- Validate inputs
 - Transform data on access
+- Ensure proper data types
 - Keep implementation details private
-- Add computed properties

 ### 2. Consistent Interface